dtodorowa/slovenglish/README.md

 # Slovenglish

-Type English, read Slovenian, hear it spoken.
-Built because Google Translate has no Slovenian voice — Google's TTS stack simply doesn't ship one.
-Apple's does (she's called **Tina**), so this app leans on the phone's own speech engine.
+Yap in English, read Slovenian, hear it spoken.

+Built because I'm going to Slovenia and Google Translate has no Slovenian voice.
+Google's TTS stack doesn't ship one.
+Apple's does (she's called **Tina** we love Tina), so this app leans on the phone's own speech engine.

+Also checked DeepL, it was trying to read English, it was awful(ly entertaining).

 ## How it works

-- **Translation** — DeepL (`EN` → `SL`), called from a SvelteKit server route so the API key never reaches the browser.
+- **Translation** DeepL (`EN` → `SL`), called from a SvelteKit server route so the API key never reaches the browser.
-- **Speech** — the browser's built-in `speechSynthesis`, using the device's Slovenian voice.
+- **Speech** the browser's built-in `speechSynthesis`, using the device's Slovenian voice.
 Free, instant, works offline, no API key.

 ## Setup

-1. Get a DeepL API key — the free tier gives 500k characters/month, far more than you'll ever type: https://www.deepl.com/pro-api
+1. Get a DeepL API key: the free tier gives 500k characters/month, far more than you'll ever type: https://www.deepl.com/pro-api

 2. Create `.env`: